Quantum encryption with certified deletion: Introduction

 While the main focus of this work is on the foundations of certified deletion, we can nevertheless envisage potential applications which we briefly discuss below (we leave the formal analyses for future work).

 \paragraph*{Protection against data retention.} In 2016, the European Union adopted a regulation on the processing and free movement of personal data~\cite{EUR-2016-679}.
 Included is a clause on the ``right to be forgotten'': a person should be able to have their data erased whenever its retention is no longer necessary.
-See also~\cite{GGNV20}.
+See also~\cite{GGV20}.
 Certified deletion encryption might help facilitate this scenario in the following way: if a party were to provide their data to an organization via a certified deletion encryption, the organization would be able to certify deletion of the data using the deletion circuit included in the~scheme.
 Future work could develop a type of homomorphic encryption with certified deletion so that the ciphertexts could be useful to some extent while a level of security, in terms of deletion, is maintained.
 Also useful would be a type of ``public verifiability'' which would enable parties other than the originator to verify deletion certificates.
+Contact tracing~\cite{CTV20arxiv} is another relevant scenario where individual data could be safeguarded against data retention by using certified deletion.

 \paragraph*{Encryption with classical revocation.}